TheCityIsOurs

-TheCityIsOurs (stylized with no spaces) is a British melodic metalcore band based out of London, first formed in 2015.
+TheCityIsOurs is a British metalcore band based out of London, first formed in 2015.

 Band History

 Formation

 In 2015, the band was formed which featured unclean lead vocalist Sam Stolliday, guitarist and clean vocalist Mikey Page, guitarist George Monroe, bassist Jamie Deeks, and drummer Conor Fountain.
 A year after the formation, they released their first EP, Wildfire, which was released along with a music video.
 Within that time period, they shared the stage with acts like Don Broco, Betraying the Martyrs, and Deaf Havana.
 In May 2017, TheCityIsOurs released another EP, titled Hollow Hope, then dropped a single and music video for the song Veins in the second half of 2018.

 Low

 In August 2019, drummer Conor Fountain and guitarist George Monroe left the band and drummer Louis Giannamore and guitarist Stuart Mercer joined.
 They released their debut album, titled Low, and with that dropped a few singles with some music videos for songs like Bare Bones, which featured Connor Hallisey as a guest vocalist, Don't Wait for Me, and If You Know, You Know.
 During the second half of 2019, they went on tour around England.